anshumaanshankar/aws-dev/7. EC2 Basics/Part 1.md

 ## EBS Service architecture
 - Provides block storage which are raw disc allocations.
-- EBS volumes are attached to one EC2 instance at a time.
-They can be detached from one instance and attached to another - they're independent of the instance.
+- EBS volumes can only be attached to one instance at a time, but we can detach from one and attach to another.
 - Instances see a block device on top of which they make file systems.
-- Storage is provisioned in one AZ.
+- EBs volumes are local to one AZ.
+To share across AZs or regions, we can take a "snapshot" of the volume.
-- When a "snapshot" is taken of a volume, its stored in a portion of S3 managed by EBS.
-Using this snapshot, we can create the volume in a different AZ.
+- When a "snapshot" is taken, its stored in S3.
+Using S3, we can replicate the snapshot in other AZs/regions, where we can make another EBS volume.
 - Billed at gb-month (1gb per month = 2gbs per half month).

 ![alt text](<Screenshots/Screenshot 2024-06-04 at 6.33.14 PM.png>)